Chef's Choice® Rosemary

 A popular culinary variety, with a noted spicy flavor; narrow grayish green needle-like foliage and pretty blue flowers in spring on an upright form; leaves are great for cooking and as a garnish; excellent choice to grow in a container

-Chef's Choice® Rosemary is a woody herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Chef's Choice® Rosemary is a woody herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant grayish green needle-like leaves are usually harvested from early to mid summer.
 The leaves have a sharp taste and a pungent fragrance.

 The leaves are most often used in the following ways: